yenchenchou/mle-career-path/DataStructure_Algorithm/Python/README.md

     4. Gurantees Search Space is at least 3 in size at each step
     5. Post-processing required.
 Loop/Recursion ends when you have 2 elements left.
 Need to assess if the remaining elements meet the condition.

-4. Other tricks
+4. Other tricks or self summary
+    * Check if `left <= right`, `left < right`, or `left < right - 1`
+    * Compare with the target value or left most, right most, left neighbor, right neighbor
+    * Whether skipping the mid is correct way
+    * Becareful of index out of bound when point 1 is specified

 5. Other summary
-    * square root related problems: #69, #367
+    * square root or pow related problems: #69, #367, #50

 ### **2.4 Common mistake points**